desultory/ugrd/readme.md

 #### base.base

 Setting `out_dir` changes where the script writes the output files, it defaults to `initramfs` in the local dir.

 Setting `clean` to `true` makes the script clean the output directory prior to generating it.

 `shebang` is set by default, and sets the shebang on the init script.

 `root_mount` takes a label or UUID for a volume to be mounted as the root filesystem.

 `mounts.<mountname>` is defined with fstab details, such as `source`, `destination` and `type`.

+`mount_wait` if set to true, waits for user input before attenmpting to mount the generated fstab at runtime, disabled by default.

+`mount_timeout` timeout for mount_wait to automatically continue.

 #### base.kmod